When positive parenting seems to fail, these are practical strategies to get results and encourage your children to

 “Yes!
 Positive parenting doesn’t work for us either.
 We’ve tried our best and we aren’t getting anywhere.”

 I had just published a post that I felt pretty confident about.
 I had read even more research than I normally do.
 And, I had chosen my words carefully.
 When I hit publish, the page views started pouring in.
 A big page shared it.
 A quick search and I was able to find where all the traffic was coming from.
 That’s when I saw those two comments.

 Whenever a big Facebook page shares my content, I brace myself for a furry of rebuttal.
 Sometimes it doesn’t come, but there are times people seem to unleash pent-up emotion on content that doesn’t agree with them.
 These two comments, however, had my complete empathy and understanding.

 The truth is, I once felt the same.

 I was one of those little girls who dreamt about becoming a mom.
 For as long as I can remember, I have gathered information and ideas on how I would one day be the best parent possible.
 As a young teen, I babysat as often as I could, volunteered in kindergarten classes, and tutored kids.
-In university, I took developmental psychology and would unwind from school by watching way too much reality tv about kids (think Nanny 911 and those sorts of shows).
+In university, I took developmental psychology and would unwind from school by watching way too much Nanny 911 and those sorts of shows.

 When the time came, I knew I would be firm but loving.
 I would try and avoid spanking and use the recommended suggestion of 1 minute per year of age when giving my kids timeouts.
 I would do my best and get it right.